 Step #1- Complete the Online Registration Process for the Grandview C-4 School District.
 Information for online registration can be found here and begins on July 6th at 8 a.m. for the 2021-2022 school year.

 Note: MOCAP students remain registered students in their district of residence.
 Students will not be considered for MOCAP placement until residency is confirmed and the registration process is complete.

-Step #2- Complete this form and provide it to the front office of the school building your student attends between July 27th and Aug 27th, 2021.
+Step #2- Complete this form and provide it to the front office of the school building your student attends between Dec.1st, 2021, and Jan.14th, 2022.
 The form can not be accepted outside of this window.

 What Should I expect?

 - A District committee will examine the MOCAP request and make a determination as to if the MOCAP placement would be in the student’s best educational interest.
 Factors for this determination could include but are not limited to;